 We can all agree that enjoyed in moderation, almonds, (also known as badam), make a healthy snack.
 Some almond benefits for men are quite obvious, including the fact that they’re a source of protein and fiber.
 But did you know that consuming almonds also provides numerous health benefits for men, particularly in terms of their sexual health?

 For starters, these tree nuts make a good source of vitamin E, magnesium and manganese, all nutrients important to men’s sexual health.
 In addition, there are other nutrients in almonds linked with supporting male libido and testosterone production.
-Let’s take a closer look the many ways almonds benefit men.
+Let’s take a closer look at the many benefits of almonds for men.

 A one-ounce serving of roasted almonds is a snack packed with nutrition.
 At less than 170 calories, one ounce of unsalted almonds contains: